smartnic/sigcomm21_artifact/README.md

 Note: All data and logs, graphs are saved in your home directory on Cloudlab.
 The CloudLab server images don't come with GUIs, so in order to view graphs, you will need to copy the file to local computer.
 Instructions are provided below.

-#### Warmup 1: Run one trial of benchmark that FORWARDS PACKETS BACK to the traffic generator.
+#### Warmup 1: Run one trial of a benchmark that FORWARDS PACKETS BACK to the traffic generator.
 [Estimated Machine Run Time: 30 minutes; human time: 1 minute]

 1) SSH into Node-1: e.g. `ssh -p 22 -i my.key reviewer@hp125.utah.cloudlab.us` where `my.key` is the private SSH key on your local computer and `hp125.utah.cloudlab.us` is replaced with the name of the `node-1` machine in your experiment.